yo1000/dummy-user-generator/README.md

 ================================================================================

 CLI tool for rapidly generating random lists of Japanese users.
-Supports multi-threading parallel generation & parallel CSV writing using Rayon.
+Supports multi-threading parallel generation and parallel CSV writing.

+It can generate up to 10 million records at a time, but as this requires 1.5 to 2 GB of disk space, please adjust the number of records to be generated accordingly.

 > [!NOTE]
 > This software is based on AI-generated code with additional implementation.